 This incorporates everything from drip campaigns (also known as autoresponders) to advanced automation triggers and conditions that take your email marketing to a whole new level.

-Combined with a tag-based system, this kind of automation allows you to not only categorize subscribers based on behaviour, but also create intelligent campaigns that, when used properly, will literally skyrocket your conversion-rate.
+Combined with a tag-based system, this kind of automation tools allows you to not only categorize subscribers based on behaviour, but also create intelligent marketing campaigns that, when used properly, will literally skyrocket your conversion-rate.

 Examples of email marketing automation in action:

 - A contact visits your sales page but doesn’t buy, so you send out a follow-up email to bring them back to the page (and perhaps a mini Q&A to answer common concerns).